ross-slaney/MediatR.Extensions.Hangfire/example/MediatR.Extensions.Hangfire.Example/README.md

-# MediatR.Hangfire.Extensions Example
+# MediatR.Extensions.Hangfire Example

-This example demonstrates the usage of the MediatR.Hangfire.Extensions library in a .NET 9 Web API application.
+This example demonstrates the usage of the MediatR.Extensions.Hangfire library in a .NET 9 Web API application.

 ## 🚀 Getting Started